Dreading home time!

 After learning all of this and spotting so many of the signs and triggers within my child I slowly started to put some new routines and practices in place.
 I discussed with school how I was feeling and the problems we were having after school and they put in place a little home/ school book so that I had a little insight into his day as he was physically incapable of telling me what had gone on sometimes.
 Usually he’s had a great day and I have nice positive things to chat to him about later in the evening.
 But there may have been a lesson or situation he found tricky (if this happens he usually wears ear defenders) so it’s good to know this too as I know he’ll be feeling worried about that at bedtime.
 I can chat to him about it and reassure him that it’s ok to not be able to handle everything.

 I’m very careful with my language after years of teaching and battling though being a mum to an SEN kid – I know that validating their feelings and agreeing with them are really important.
-If he says he doesn’t want to go to school or do a certain activity I never dismiss it and always accept his feelings.
-I say things like, “I know you don’t want to go, sometimes I don’t.”
+If he says he doesn’t want to go to school or do a certain activity I never dismiss it.
+Instead, I say things like, “I know you don’t want to go, sometimes I don’t.”
 “It would be good if today was a snow day and we could build snowmen wouldn’t it!!”
 “It sounds like you’re really scared.
 Maybe we could let your teacher know.
 Maybe we could pop a little teddy in your bag to sneak a look at at break time?
 Often they feel angry because you won’t be there with them.
-To quell this i pop a picture of us together in his book bag or draw kisses on his hand.
+To quell this I pop a picture of us together in his book bag or draw kisses on his hand.
 I try to give him ways to handle his emotions next time too.
-Sounds simple but takes a lot of practice.

 These days, I never ask questions after school.
 I collect him, give him a snack and water and we walk quietly to the car holding hands or side by side.
 (The snack gives him something to concentrate on and means he can’t run off.
 He knows the snack will go away if he runs.)
-Sometimes I bring his scooter and he can scoot through the park on the way home.
-Sometimes I bring his weighted teddy in a backpack for him to wear if we’ve had a tough few days.
+Sometimes I bring his scooter or bike and he can ride through the park on the way home.
+This gives him a little down time and quietness with his own thoughts.
+If he’s having a particularly wobbly week, I bring his weighted teddy in a backpack for him to wear as we walk.
+This gives vestibular feedback to his brain and body and makes his feel soothed (think about how nice it feels to get a strong hug when you’re feeling anxious!)
 We are quiet in the car and just listen to music or sit in silence.
 No screen time for at least an hour helps him come down too.
 I’ll put a link to the weighted teddy at the bottom.
 It’s brilliant and stops the climbing and rubbing along the walls!

 We very rarely go anywhere but home now.
 It’s just what he needs so I’ve accepted it and it’s made an amazing difference to our lives.
 Yes there’s still times when he runs around or has meltdowns because he’s had a rough day.
 Sometimes I bump into someone and need to stop and chat (my nightmare!!) and then he can’t cope and shouts or hits.
 I’m still mortified but I’ve learnt to accept it and no longer just run away in embarrassment.
 I remind him it’s not acceptable to hit me but acknowledge he’s feeling tired / sensory and has tummy wobbles (his version of anxiety) and remind him he can always do his breathing or counting or he can squeeze my hand to let me know he’s feeling worried.
 Up-skilling him in ways to self soothe and self regulate in times like this is a big help but a slow learning curve for him.